Nearly three out of four children worldwide are not shielded from the lifelong effects of poverty and discrimination.

 - Generating evidence on child poverty and vulnerability, and the impact of social protection programmes on children and communities.

-- Working with Governments and partners to translate social protection goals into laws and policies.
+- Working with Governments and partners to translate social protection goals into laws and policies; to increase social protection financing and to improve synergies between social protection and public finance management.

 - Providing technical support to establish and expand national cash transfer programmes through core diagnostics, registries, monitoring and evaluation systems, and decentralized capacity development.